What to Expect from Your Framed Flowers Over the Years

 It’s no secret that flowers may change color when pressed, but just how much will they change over the years?
 Your preserved wedding bouquet is proudly displayed in your home.
 You follow our care instructions to a T. However, you may start to wonder, what will my pressed flowers look like 6 months from now?
 1 year?
 2 years?

-At the Pressed Bouquet Shop, we value letting your flowers shine organically.
+At Element, we value letting your flowers shine organically.
 For us, this means we never add any dye, paint, or preservatives to your flowers.
 Your flowers blossomed from Mother Nature, and our goal is to maintain the integrity of their natural state.

 Your framed bouquet is a treasured keepsake, a potential heirloom, and a testament to the best day of your life.
 Let’s talk about how pressed flowers stand the test of time.